y5systems/intmax2-contract/docs/index.md

 ## ChainedClaimLib

-Library for handling chained claims in a hash chain
+Library for handling chained claims in a hash chain for claim verification

+_Provides functionality to hash and verify chains of claims_

 ### ChainedClaim